mccrowjp/rRNA_pipeline/README.md

 ------------

 1. Make sure all dependencies are installed (see below), and make them accessible to your path.
-2. Databases based on PR2 with updated taxonomy are included in db/.
+2. Databases derived from PR2 with updated taxonomy are included in db/.
 Use gunzip to uncompress these files.
 3. Download SILVA NR database (http://www.arb-silva.de/), and add to db/ if you want to use 16S
 4. Test the rRNA pipeline: